wu-hongjun/AnimKit/README.md

 * The easiest way to create breakdown poses in Maya.

 ## External Tools
-> You will have to acquire them separately and add them to folders.
+> You will have to acquire them separately and add them to folders as I am not allowed to redistribute them.
+### List of Tools
 #### [Animschool Picker](https://www.animschool.com/pickerInfo.aspx) → `\plug-ins\AnimSchoolPicker.mll`
 * Character picker for AnimSchool rigs.
 #### [reParentPRO](https://gumroad.com/l/reParentPro) → `\scripts\reparent_pro_v158.mel`
 * Tool for transfering animation from control to locator for polishing animation.

+### What if I don't have these tools and AnimKit failed to load?
+* Go to `YOUR MAYA PREF\maya\2020\scripts\animkit_shelf.py` and at the end of the code delete respective sections.

 ## Credits
 * Some of the code are refactored from [University of Washington Animation Research Labs](http://arl.cs.washington.edu/about.html) shelf.